Top-N: Equivariant set and graph generation without exchangeability: Experiments

-The task is to reconstruct the atom positions and generate new realistic sets.
+The goal is to reconstruct the atom positions and generate new realistic sets.
 During training, we measure the Wasserstein ($\mathcal W_2$) distance between the input and reconstructed sets.
-At generation time, we compute the $\mathcal W_2$ distance between the distribution of valencies in the dataset and in the generated set, as well as a diversity score to ensure that a method does not always generate the same set.
-For that purpose we use the average $\mathcal W_2$ distance between 1000 pairs of generated sets.
+At generation time, we compute the $\mathcal W_2$ distance between the distribution of valencies in the dataset and in the generated set, the proportion of generated atoms with valency 0 or more than 4, as well as a diversity score to ensure that a method does not always generate the same set.
 We also measure the same metrics in an extrapolation setting where sets have on average 10 more points.
-Since the valency distribution may not be exactly the same on bigger sets, we also report the proportion of generated atoms whose valency is not present in the dataset (0, or more than 4).
-In practice, we find that the two measures are very correlated.

 We train a VAE with different creation methods on this dataset.
-Details about the model and the loss function can be found in Appendix \ref{appendix:experiments}.
+Details about the model and the loss function can be found in Appendix \ref{appendix:synthetic}, as well as an ablation study on the number of points in the reference set.
 The results are shown in Table \ref{tab:synthetic}.
-We observe that the random i.i.d.\ generator generalizes well but reconstructs the training sets very poorly, which reflects the fact that the model is hard to train due to the stochastic i.i.d.\ generation.
-The generated sets also lack diversity, which may reveal that the network tends to ignore the features that are drawn and rely on the layers biases.
-On the contrary, the MLP and First-n generators fit the training data very well but extrapolate badly.
-Finally, Top-n is able to generate points that have the right valency and performance does not degrades when extrapolating to larger sets.
+We observe that the independent sampling\ generator generalizes well but reconstructs the training sets very poorly, which reflects the fact that the model is hard to train due to the stochastic i.i.d.\ generation.
+They tend to generate points that are too far apart, an issue which disappears when generating more points.
+On the contrary, MLP and First-n overfit the training data at the expense of generation quality.
+Finally, Top-n is able to generate points that have the right valency and generates the best new samples.